marionettejs/backbone.marionette/readme.md

 These are the strings that you can pull to make your puppet dance:

 * [**Backbone.Marionette.Application**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.md): An application object that starts your app via initializers, and more
-* [**Backbone.Marionette.Application.module**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.module.md): Create modules and sub-modules within the application
+* [**Backbone.Marionette.Module**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.module.md): Create modules and sub-modules within the application
 * [**Backbone.Marionette.AppRouter**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.approuter.md): Reduce your routers to nothing more than configuration
-* [**Backbone.Marionette.triggerMethod**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.triggermethod.md): Trigger an event with a corresponding method call
 * [**Backbone.Marionette.View**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.view.md): The base View type that other Marionette views extend from (not intended to be used directly)
 * [**Backbone.Marionette.ItemView**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.itemview.md): A view that renders a single item
 * [**Backbone.Marionette.CollectionView**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.collectionview.md): A view that iterates over a collection, and renders individual `ItemView` instances for each model